Are you called to blog but are feeling a bit nervous about the process or overwhelmed by the idea of being consistent with your writing?

 There are many groups for bloggers where you’ll find insight, steps and encouragement.
 I’ve found the blogging community on WordPress sunny, encouraging and helpful.
 (Shoutout to ‘The Art Of Blogging‘.)

-When you start your blog, check out blogs you like, subscribe, share a kind comment – favourite posts, introduce yourself…don’t hide and be a fly on the wall.
+When you start your blog, check out blogs you like, subscribe, share a kind comment – favourite posts, introduce yourself without being pushy…don’t hide and be a fly on the wall.
 You’re not a fly.